JH321/gravitysim/README.md

 Barnes_Hut_tree.py: This module holds the B_H_Tree class.
 This class represents the quadtree that is used in the Barnes Hut algorithm.
 It holds methods for constructing such a tree from a list of Body objects on the screen, and getting the induced acceleration on a Body.

 Barnes_Hut_tree_node.py: This module holds the B_H_Tree_Node class.
 THis class represents a node in the quadtree.
 It handles all the operations necessary for a node in the quadtree used in the Barnes Hut algorithm.
-These include identifying the node as a inner, external, or empty node, constructing children nodes while correctly dividing the quadrant into 4 subquadrants, keeping track of total mass and center of mass of an internal node.
+These include identifying the node as an inner, external, or empty node, constructing children nodes while correctly dividing the quadrant into 4 subquadrants, keeping track of total mass and center of mass of an internal node.

 Issues: